mui/toolpad/docs/data/toolpad/components/textfield/textfield.md

 # Textfield

-<p class="description">Learn about the textfield component and it's usage in Toolpad.</p>
+<p class="description">Learn about the textfield component and its usage in Toolpad.</p>

 ## Demo